Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Exercise

-1. Define the same 1D compression loading condition by prescribing displacements on the nodes of the top face.
+1. Define the same 1D compression loading by prescribing displacements on the nodes of the top face.
 Hint: modify the boundary condition.
-2. Define the same 1D compression loading condition using point loads.
+2. Define the same 1D compression loading using point loads.
 Hint: use the keyword <em> *CLOAD </em>

 ---
 <a name="myfootnote1">1</a>: The C3D8 describes a selectively-reduced integration solid element